garv-shah/brain/content/notes/School Subjects/Literature/The Penelopiad/Chapters/Chapter 1.md

 > What is meant by "A stick used to beat other women with"?

-People weaponise Penelope's faithfulness and use that as a measuring bar to compare other women with.
-So Penelope's faithfulness, rather than being celebrates, is used to degrade other women and further pushes the status quo that women are defined by their husbands.
+People weaponise [[notes/School Subjects/Literature/The Penelopiad/Penelope|Penelope's]] faithfulness and use that as a measuring bar to compare other women with.
+So [[notes/School Subjects/Literature/The Penelopiad/Penelope|Penelope's]] faithfulness, rather than being celebrates, is used to degrade other women and further pushes the status quo that women are defined by their husbands.
 Keeping that loyalty was actually something that hurt her, and she doesn't want others to follow her example because it just makes the lives of others worse.